FasterXML/jackson-module-kotlin/README.md

 [![CircleCI](https://circleci.com/gh/FasterXML/jackson-module-kotlin/tree/2.12.svg?style=svg)](https://circleci.com/gh/FasterXML/jackson-module-kotlin/tree/2.12)

 2.9.8+ Releases are compiled with Kotlin 1.3.x, other older releases are Kotlin 1.2.x.
-All should be compatible with current Kotlin if you also ensure the `kotlin-reflect` depedency is included with the same version number as stdlib.
+All should be compatible with current Kotlin if you also ensure the `kotlin-reflect` dependency is included with the same version number as stdlib.

 * release `2.11.2` (for Jackson `2.11.x`)
 * release `2.10.5` (for Jackson `2.10.x`)